Vt. rethinks use-of-force, TASER protocol

 Since then, Tasers have assumed a prominent place in the Brattleboro Police Department's arsenal, with officers using them to subdue drunks, would-be suicide victims and psychiatric patients, according to police department records obtained through Freedom Of Information Act requests.

 "Before, using batons, pepper spray or hand-to-hand techniques, there's a high likelihood of some type of injury, both to the officer and to the suspect," said Police Chief John Martin.
-"This has been a phenomenal tool that has allowed the arrest -- in most situations without any force -- by its mere presence."Fear of electricity is pretty high.
-When you see that device come out of its holder, more often than not, the person says `I don't want any part of it.
-I give up,'" he said.
+"This has been a phenomenal tool that has allowed the arrest -- in most situations without any force -- by its mere presence.

 The use of Tasers has come under increased scrutiny in Vermont and elsewhere, with some people questioning the need in certain cases, including several incidents in which psychiatric hospital patients were stunned.

 The stunning of two nonviolent protesters at a July 24 demonstration here triggered an outpouring of criticism, including a July 7 rally in which about 50 people turned out, carrying "Protect and serve, not shock and awe" signs and marching through downtown.

 The state Attorney General's office is investigating two incidents involving Brattleboro police and Tasers.
 One was a July 3 incident at Brattleboro Retreat in which a juvenile patient was stunned; the other was the July 24 incident involving the protesters.

 The Attorney General also is examining use-of-force policies in Vermont police agencies, intending to come up with a uniform protocol for police use of the devices, according to Assistant Attorney General John Treadwell, who said a report is months away.